On Topologically Big Divergent Trajectories: Introduction

 \subsection{Overview of the paper}

 The main theorems are shown by using a construction of a cover for $A$ (as a manifold) and by analyzing its possible properties.
-We use techniques from different mathematical fields. \begin{itemize} \item {\bf Algebraic group theory:} The goal of \S\ref{sec: bounded Bruhat}-\ref{sec:the cover} is to construct a cover of $A$ given a trajectory.
-This cover is constructed in \S\ref{sec:the cover}, using a compactness criterion shown in \cite{TW}, which is discussed in \S \ref{sec:compactness criterion}.
-In \S\ref{sec:the cover} we also show some properties of the cover: its covering number and an algebraic description of it.
-A main tool in obtaining an algebraic description of the sets in the cover is Theorem \ref{thm: bounded Bruhat decomp}, which is a bounded Bruhat-type theorem and is proved in \S \ref{sec: bounded Bruhat}. \item {\bf Homological algebra:} In \S \ref{sub:covering_theorem} we disprove the existence of certain coverings of manifolds with low covering number.
+We use techniques from different mathematical fields. \begin{itemize} \item {\bf Algebraic group theory:} The goal of \S\ref{sec: bounded Bruhat}-\ref{sec: the cover} is to construct a cover of $A$ given a trajectory.
+This cover is constructed in \S\ref{sec: the cover}, using a compactness criterion shown in \cite{TW}, which is discussed in \S \ref{sec: compactness criterion}.
+In \S\ref{sec: the cover} we also show some properties of the cover: its covering number and an algebraic description of it.
+A main tool in obtaining an algebraic description of the sets in the cover is Theorem \ref{thm: bounded Bruhat decomp}, which is a bounded Bruhat-type theorem and is proved in \S \ref{sec: bounded Bruhat}. \item {\bf Homological algebra:} In \S \ref{sub: covering_theorem} we disprove the existence of certain coverings of manifolds with low covering number.
 This part is mostly independent of the rest of the paper.
-The main result of this section is Theorem \ref{thm:covering}, which is proved using cohomology theory.
-We analyze a certain nontrivial cycle and find an equivalent cycle which is supported on the intersection of many open sets.
-The technique is a direct generalization of the topological tools given at used in \cite{S}, themselves a simplification of the topological tools used in \cite{Mc}. \item {\bf Geometry:} In \S \ref{sec: bordered sets} we analyze a certain kind of shapes which constitute the cover corresponding to divergent trajectories.
-We show that they are contractible or empty even if we subtract an arbitrarily large bounded set. \item {\bf Differential topology:} In \S\ref{sec:proof_of_theorem_thm:intersection} we prove Theorem \ref{thm: alternative intersection} by deforming the configuration we have, an orbit-like set $O$ which does not intersect a given deformation retract $X_0$, to another orbit-like set $O$ which does not intersect a potentially much larger set $X_1$ which appears naturally in the cover theorem. \end{itemize}
+The main result of this section is Theorem \ref{thm: covering}, which is proved using cohomology theory.
+We analyze a certain nontrivial cycle and find an equivalent cycle that is supported on the intersection of many open sets.
+The technique is a direct generalization of the topological tools given at used in \cite{S}, themselves a simplification of the topological tools used in \cite{Mc}. \item {\bf Geometry:} In \S \ref{sec: bordered sets} we analyze a certain kind of shapes that constitute the cover corresponding to divergent trajectories.
+We show that they are contractible or empty even if we subtract an arbitrarily large bounded set. \item {\bf Differential topology:} In \S\ref{sec: proof_of_theorem_thm: intersection} we prove Theorem \ref{thm: alternative intersection} by deforming the configuration we have.
+We start with an orbit-like set $\{f(a)ax: a\in A\}$, for some bounded correspondence $f: A\to G$, which does not intersect a given deformation retract $X_0$.
+We use it to find another orbit-like set $\{\tilde{f}(a)ax: a\in A\}$ which does not intersect a potentially much larger set $K_0$ which appears naturally in the cover theorem.
+Then, using the latter, we get a contradiction. \end{itemize}